mestill7/graph-generator/README.md

 Details on input parameters:

+    Required arguments:
+      -S S                  Name of column used to specify the sample name in the metadata files.
+      -T T                  Name of column used to specify the cell type in the metadata files.

+    optional arguments:
-        --exp_set [EXP_SET [EXP_SET ...]]
+      -h, --help            show this help message and exit --exp_set [EXP_SET [EXP_SET ...]]
                             Expression matrices, seperated by space.
-Tab-delimited
+Tab-delimited (.txt) or comma-seperated (.csv) files are accepted.
+                            Sequential files should use the same delimiter.
-                              (.txt) or comma-seperated (.csv) files are accepted --exp_list EXP_LIST   Text file of expression matrix list, one file per line.
+      --exp_list EXP_LIST   Text file of expression matrix list, one file per line.
 Ignored if --exp_set is also specified --metadata_set [METADATA_SET [METADATA_SET ...]]
                             Metadata files with sample id and cell type, seperated by space.
-Tab-delimited (.txt) or comma-seperated
-                              (.csv) files are accepted
+Tab-delimited (.txt) or comma-seperated (.csv) files are accepted.
+Sequential files should use the same delimiter.
       --metadata_list METADATA_LIST
                             Text file of metadata file list, one file per line.
-                              Ignored if --metadata_set is also specified
+Ignored if --metadata_set is also specified --gene_list GENE_LIST
-        --gene_list GENE_LIST
                             Cell type specific genes, used for plotting heatmaps.
-                              Tab-delimited (.txt) or comma-seperated (.csv), no
-                              header.
-1st column (required) contains gene
-                              identifiers.
-2nd column (optional) contains the
-                              associated cell type for the gene.
+Tab-delimited (.txt) or comma-seperated (.csv), no header.
+1st column (required) contains gene identifiers.
+2nd column (optional) contains the associated cell type for the gene.
-        -S S                  Name of column used to specify the sample name in the metadata files.
-        -T T                  Name of column used to specify the cell type in the metadata files.